Welcome to another round of Reader Mail: Earn More Edition!

 The Bottom Line:

 A single income creates dependence.
-Multiple streams of income give you flexibility.
+Multiple streams of income gives you flexibility.

 Read a Related Post: The Time Paradox: A Surprising Way to Prioritize Your Life.